Threat Of Nuclear: Horrific Facts EVERYONE Should Know

 Electromagnetic Pulse & The Side Effects

-One other interesting phenomenon of a nuclear detonation – fission or fusion – is Electromagnetic Pulse (EMP).
+Another interesting phenomenon of nuclear detonation – fission or fusion – is electromagnetic pulse (EMP).

 EMP is a pulse of electromagnetic energy that is generated at the time of detonation.